Topological Orders from Reflection Positive Frustration-free Hamiltonians: Introduction

 The fractional quantum Hall effect provides a new type of phases beyond Landau's symmetry breaking paradigm, where symmetries are described by groups.
 Such phases have been studied as topological order since the pioneering works of Wen \cite{Wen1990GroundState,LevinWen2005} and Kitaev \cite{Kitaev2003} based on categorical symmetries.
 These models involve Hamiltonians whose ground state is non-degenerate on the sphere, but degenerate on other surfaces.
 These topology-dependent degeneracies are described by fusion categories and 2+1D topological quantum field theories (TQFT).
 We refer \cite{KongZhang2022invitation} for a comprehensive introduction to categorical methods in topological order.

-From the view of condensed matter physics, an alternative way to study topological orders is through the ground state wave functions.
-An important property of such ground states is called local topological quantum order (LTQO) condition, namely that the ground states of local Hamiltonians in a disk are locally-indistinguishable in the interior \cite{BravyiHastingsMichalakis2010,MichalakisZwolak2013stability}.

-In \cite{Liu2024}, the first author proposed a functional integral approach to charcterize a n+1D topologically ordered ground state wave function through \emph{reflection positivity} (RP), a fundamental condition in constructive quantum field theory \cite{OS1973,OS1975,GlimmJaffe1987}.
+From the view of condensed matter physics, an alternative way to study topological orders is through the ground state wave function of the Hamiltonian.
+An important property of such ground states is the local topological quantum order (LTQO) condition, namely that the ground states of local Hamiltonians in a disk are locally-indistinguishable in its interior \cite{BravyiHastingsMichalakis2010,MichalakisZwolak2013stability}.
+In \cite{Liu2024}, the first author proposed a functional integral approach to characterize a n+1D topologically ordered ground state wave function through \emph{reflection positivity} (RP), a fundamental condition in constructive quantum field theory \cite{OScombined}.
 In this framework, the higher category and the TQFT are emergent symmetries.
-It provides a bridge between the categorical approach and the ground state wave function approach.
+This provides a bridge between the categorical approach and the ground state wave function approach.

 A fundamental question on the characterization of topological order is which kind of Hamiltonians possess ground states with LTQO property.
-In the following theorem, we apply reflection positivity as a first principle to characterize topological order of frustration-free Hamiltonians: \begin{thmalpha}[informal, Theorem \ref{thm:: local-indistinguishability and ground state degeneracy}] For a with a frustration-free, reflection positive, local Hamiltonian $H$ on the sphere $\mathbb{S}^n$, the following statements are equivalent: \begin{enumerate} \item The ground state of $H$ on the sphere is non-degenerate; \item The ground states of the local Hamiltonian on the hemisphere $\mathbb{D}^n$ has LTQO. \end{enumerate} \end{thmalpha}
+In the following theorem, we apply reflection positivity as a first principle to characterize topological order of frustration-free Hamiltonians: \begin{thmalpha}[informal version of Theorem \ref{thm:: local-indistinguishability and ground state degeneracy}] For a quantum spin system with a frustration-free, reflection positive, local Hamiltonian $H$ on the sphere $\mathbb{S}^n$, the following statements are equivalent: \begin{enumerate} \item The ground state of $H$ on the sphere is non-degenerate; \item the hemisphere $\mathbb{D}^n$ satisfies the LTQO condition. \end{enumerate} \end{thmalpha}

-In an attempt to generalize fusion categorical symmetries and higher group symmetries, in \cite{kong2020AlgebraicHigherSymmetrya} it was proposed that the emergent symmetries in the ground state of a topologically ordered system is captured by the local symmetric operator algebras (LSOA).
+In an attempt to generalize fusion categorical symmetries and higher group symmetries, in \cite{kong2020AlgebraicHigherSymmetrya} it was proposed that emergent symmetries in the ground state of a topologically ordered system can be understood holographically at the boundary.
+Specifically, they argued that the holographic dual of the bulk topological order is captured by the local symmetric operator algebras (LSOA).
+These are sub-algebras of the local operators fixed by the symmetry actions.
 Subsequent studies have constructed the LSOA for exactly solvable models \cite{ChatterjeeWen2023,InamuraWen2023} to demonstrate that they characterize topological order in one higher dimension.
+However, it lacks a systematic construction of these net of algebras from the ground states of a system, particularly when we do not know the symmetries a priori.